Making movies. Enjoying movies. Remembering movies.

 The screening was truly special, in a way that was reminiscent of seeing some other classic films with an audience in a movie palace.
 The last time I encountered audience applause after every song during a musical film was in 1991 with “Beauty And The Beast” at the same theatre.
 Nearly everyone in the audience applauded every classic Sherman Brothers tune, including “A Spoonful Of Sugar,” “Feed The Birds (Tuppence A Bag)," “Supercalifragilisticexpialidocious,” and the Oscar-winning “Chim Chim Cher-ee.”
 This film has been mostly seen recently on various types of video, but it’s a film that deserves to be seen with an audience on the big screen.

 After the film concluded, guests were invited to a large ballroom at the Hollywood & Highland complex across the street for dinner, music and activities for the children.
-In keeping with the theme of “Mary Poppins,” a number of people were dressed in early 20th Century costumes, and some real and "not-so" real penguins showed up.
+In keeping with the theme of “Mary Poppins,” a number of people were dressed in early 20th Century costumes, and there were various "Marys" with umbrellas: one with umbrella base and all, carpet valises, and some real and "not-so" real penguins showed up.

 Again, like with the "Aladdin" DVD Premiere, my daughter, Alexandria, was my gracious assistant on both the red carpet and in the after-show party.
 She was an intrepid reporter and her help was sincerely appreciated.